Plan for Your Move

 Schools and Childcare

-We’re often asked: Are there good schools or childcare facilities for my children?
-Yes, definitely.
-There are a number of public and private schools, as well as childcare providers, in the metro Atlanta area.
-Emory University is dedicated to connecting parents with the resources they need.
-For information about local schools, childcare and other services available for graduate students, please visit the Emory Worklife Resource website.
+If you are moving to Atlanta with your family, you may want to learn more about the schools and childcare facilities located nearby.
+Emory University is committed to connecting parents with the resources they need.
+For information about local schools, childcare, and other services available for graduate students, please visit the Emory Worklife Resource website.

 Emory's Graduate Sustainability Group has developed a Responsible Mover’s Guide with tips on how to make your transition to Atlanta environmentally friendly.